Buying Guides

 Of course, you’ll need to connect your Smart TV to your high-speed internet via WiFi (the easiest option) or a LAN cable directly from your router (the more reliable option).

 With internet connectivity comes a few risks, but none that should stop you from exploring Smart TVs.
-Yes, a Smart TV can be hacked — with voice and video functionality, plus sensitive data like passwords, that may be a turn-off for the privacy-conscious.
+Yes, a Smart TV can be hacked — via voice and video functionality or sensitive data such as passwords— so, that may be a turn-off for the privacy-conscious.
 And, since the streaming device is built-in, you can’t disconnect it and hook it up to a different TV.
 Some Smart TVs also have limited streaming app availability, so if your favorite isn’t built-in, you would have to add a streaming device to access it — so be sure to check before you buy.

 Whether you go with a Smart TV or prefer a standalone streaming device, your next important decision is screen type.